 The 55 Esquire was displayed at both the 2004 Interstellar Exhibition in Paris, France and the 2017 Pink Floyd – Their Mortal Remains in London, UK.

 For the 1987-90 and 1994 world tours David would use a stock 52 Fender Telecaster, with a butterscotch body and maple neck.
 The guitar was used for Run Like Hell on both tours, with a drop D tuning.
 A second, identical guitar, was also used for Astronomy Dominé in 1994, with a standard tuning.

 One of the 52 reissues was reportedly brought on as a spare on the summer leg of the 2006 On an Island tour but it was never used.

 Custom Shop Telecaster

-David used a blonde Custom Shop 1950′s Telecaster with a maple neck on his latest tour in 2006.
-According to Phil Taylor, the guitar was ordered from Fender via telephone during a soundcheck in Oakland because David decided on playing Arnold Layne.
+David used a blonde 1950s Fender Custom Shop Telecaster, with a maple neck on the 2006 On an Island tour.
+According to Phil Taylor, the guitar was ordered from Fender via telephone during a soundcheck in Oakland, USA because David decided on playing Arnold Layne.

 The guitar was used on the remainder of the tour, including the Royal Albert Hall shows, for Arnold Layne and Fat Old Sun.
-The guitar was also used for Astronomy Domine at Abbey Road studios later that year.
-The guitar was given to David’s son Charlie for christmas in 2006.
+The guitar was also used for Astronomy Domine at Abbey Road studios later that year and later given to David’s son Charlie for Christmas in 2006.